alvinr/mariadb-docker-build/README.md

 ### Ubuntu Image
+Suported Ubuntu 14.04

 #### Build the Docker image
+Please change the environment variable HUB_UN to your Docker hub username

+    $ export HUB_UN=alvinr
     $ docker build -t $HUB_UN/mariadb-build:ubuntu -f Dockerfile.ubuntu .

 #### Run the image

     $ docker run -it --rm --name ubuntu-builder $HUB_UN/mariadb-build:ubuntu

-## Compliing & Building
+## Usign the image to compile & build
 Once you run the image, you will be at a bash prompt.
-You can then cloen the code repsoitory, build etc. The generic build instructions are [here](https://mariadb.com/kb/en/mariadb/generic-build-instructions/).
+You can then clone the code repsoitory, build etc. The generic build instructions are [here](https://mariadb.com/kb/en/mariadb/generic-build-instructions/), but here is an example:

     # git clone https://github.com/MariaDB/server.git mariadb-server
     # cd mariadb-server